 The California spotted owl territory suitability metric ("territory") evaluates the 1000 ac around each 30m pixel to determine if it meets minimum habitat requirements to support a territory.
-This is done using a "moving window" analysis in ArcPRO to assess conditions around each pixel.
-The highly suitable nesting (reproduction) habitat requirement is >= 300 ac within a 1000-ac circular area around each pixel, and is represented by CWHR forest and woodland habitat types 4M, 4D, 5M, 5D, and 6.
-Highly suitable foraging habitat requirement was an additional 300 ac (600 total) within the 1000-ac circular area and was represented by CWHR forest and woodland habitat types 3M and 3D, as well as the nesting (reproduction) habitat types.
+The nesting habitat requirement is 300 ac within a 1000-ac circular area, and is represented by CWHR habitat types 4M, 4D, 5M, 5D, and 6.
+Foraging habitat requirement was an additional 300 ac (600 total) within the 1000-ac circular area and was represented by CWHR habitat types 3M and 3D, as well as the nesting habitat types.